A waveform and time digitization mainboard prototype for the hybrid digital optical module of TRIDENT neutrino experiment: The Mainboard Design

 In this second circuit, each PMT input signal is fed into a comparator which generates a ToT signal.
 The threshold of each comparator can be independently adjusted by the output of a DAC.
-The rising time of each ToT signal is measured by a tapped delay line-based TDC implemented inside the FPGA.
+The rising time of each ToT signal is measured by a tapped delay line-based TDC implemented inside the FPGA, using the CARRY4 block, each of which has 4 delay taps.
+In this work, each TDC line consists of 96 CARRY4s, spanning two clock regions.
 Each measurement consists of a coarse counter (with TDC system clock of 4 ns period) and a fine counter which refers to the number of taps delay between the rising edge of the ToT signal and the next nearest rising edge of the system clock.
+One unit of fine counter corresponds to 12 ps on average, which limits the intrinsic precision of the TDC in FPGA.
 Similarly, the TDC data can be recorded depending on the trigger mode.
 Together with other information, these data are written into FIFOs and then to the DDR3.
 A Gigabit Ethernet protocol SiTCP~\cite{4545224} is used to transfer these data from the FPGA to the DAQ server through another SFP+.
-In the future it might be possible to use the same WR link to transmit data to reduce the number of optical fibers along each string.
+In future, it might be possible to use the same WR link to transmit data to reduce the number of optical fibers along each string.
 This is still under development.

 Besides the above-mentioned functionalities, the mainboard is also designed to take at most 24 LVDS ToT signals from the Samtec high-speed connector shown in Fig.~\ref{board}.
 These signals come from another daughter card where each SiPM analog output is discriminated against a threshold configured by the mainboard.
 Therefore, we can measure the ToT signals from SiPMs using the same TDC techniques in the FPGA.
-Another 1 MSps ADC (slow ADC in Figure~\ref{block}) is used for digitizing the acoustic signal.
+Another 1 MS/s ADC (slow ADC in Figure~\ref{block}) is used for digitizing the acoustic signal.
 An accelerometer gyroscope is used to monitor the angle, acceleration, angular velocity, magnetic field and temperature.
 Finally, this board has a 14-pin connector, which can be used to control and monitor the HV of each PMT through a separate HV control board.

 The mainboard requires a DC power supply with an input range of 6-14 V. The input voltage is subsequently stepped down to various lower voltages through power modules (DC-DC converters or linear dropout regulators).
 Under the nominal condition of 12 V, the board draws approximately 2.3 A. Although this power profile imposes no constraints for the imminent hDOM prototype sea trial, optimization of power consumption remains a priority for future iterations.